 The region of the sky near the First Point in Aries, or vernal equinox, the point of intersection of the celestial equator and the ecliptic.
 Because of precession of Earth's poles, the First Point in Aries moves backward along the ecliptic at a rate of about 0.014° annually.
 As can be see, the point lies no longer in Aries (one star of which, β Arietis, can be seen) but is moving through Pisces toward Aquarius.

 The location of the vernal and autumnal equinoxes on the celestial sphere.

-- Either of the times at which the center of the Sun's disk passes through
+An equinox is also either of the times at which the center of the Sun's disk passes through these points.

 Movement of the equinoxes

 The equinoxes drift very slightly across the sky because of precession.
 For example, in the time of Hipparchus, about 2,100 years ago, the vernal equinox lay in Aries and it is still referred to as the First Point in Aries, even though it has now moved into Pisces.
 Likewise, the autumnal equinox, also called the First Point in Pisces, now lies in Virgo.